srikumar003/datashim/examples/inference-server/README.md

 Large language models are the most interesting cloud workloads of the day.
 This example demonstrates reducing the friction of loading models from an S3 bucket using Datashim.
 For this example, we use the open-source [Text Generation Inference (TGI)](https://github.com/huggingface/text-generation-inference) from [HuggingFace](https://huggingface.co/) as the inference service that loads the models and makes it available for prompt inputs.

 But first, let's define a Dataset that points to an S3 bucket.
 We will use the [FLAN-T5-Base model](https://huggingface.co/google/flan-t5-base) in this example.
-We will assume that the model has been downloaded to the bucket prior to this exercise.

 ## Populating the bucket